Charities receiving donated food

 What additional help is available to our charity?

 The FSAI produced a Safe Catering Pack as a tool to help caterers develop a system to manage food safety and comply with the food hygiene regulations.
 It includes a set of record books.
-A free Safe Catering Pack is available to all charities by emailing email@example.com and giving the charity number.
+A free Safe Catering Pack is available to all charities by emailing email@example.com and giving its charity number.

-Our Safe Food to Go booklet is also a very helpful resource to highlight the basic food hygiene principles.
+The FSAI Safe Food to Go booklet is also a very helpful resource to highlight the basic food hygiene principles.

-The National Standards Authority of Ireland (NSAI) has also published an Irish standard, ‘Hygiene in the Catering Sector’, I.S.
-340:2004 & A1:2015 which can be used as a guide to the food hygiene legislation (Regulation 852/2004).
-This standard is available free of charge to charities who contact the NSAI directly (www.nsai.ie).
+The National Standards Authority of Ireland (NSAI) has also published Hygiene in the Catering Sector I.S.
+340:2007 & A1:2015, which is an Irish standard to be used as a guide to the food hygiene legislation (Regulation 852/2004).
+This standard is available free of charge to any charity by contacting the NSAI directly (www.nsai.ie).

 If you have any further questions on the safety of donating or storing food, you can email the Food Safety Authority of Ireland at firstname.lastname@example.org.